 Categorize and tag selectively and specifically.
 You should have a very limited number of categories (generally less than 10, with certain exceptions), and a limited number of tags (perhaps no more than 50).
 If a category of tag has only been used a handful of times, it probably isn’t worthy of existence.

-I keep things simple when it comes to WordPress posts and taxonomies – less is more.
+I also recommend to keep it simple when it comes to WordPress posts and taxonomies – less is more.
 On my own blog I link each post to just one category and a handful of highly relevant tags.
 This way, I produce contextually relevant taxonomy pages that Google sees fit to rank.

 Well constructed category and tag pages provide search engines with a great deal of context.This way they can build up an idea of your site’s relevancy as a whole to a given topic, and they can also rank on an individual basis.
 If you do decide to put together quality category and tag pages, remember to make sure that they are set to be indexed.
-To learn more about best practice when it comes to categorizing and tagging.
+To learn more about best practice when it comes to categorizing and tagging you can learn more in our detailed guide to WordPress categories and tags.

 7. Poorly Structured Headers